Meet John Ecker, COH’s Director of Evaluation

 - What impact is the program having on the clients?

-Answers to these questions help ensure that your program is operating in an effective and innovative matter.
-In fact, program evaluation is one of the pillars of innovation.
-New programs are often developed in response to an emerging challenge.
+Answers to these questions help ensure that your program, policy, or system is operating in an effective and innovative matter.
+In fact, evaluation is one of the pillars of innovation.
+New programs and policies are often developed in response to an emerging challenge.
 For example, a community may conduct a needs assessment and discover an unmet need in the community.
-A program is then developed and implemented in the community.
+A program or policy is then developed and implemented in the community.
 It is at this stage that evaluation comes in.
-Evaluation can help to see if the program was implemented smoothly and examine the outcomes of the program.
-New and innovative program will undoubtedly have challenges that they encounter and evaluation can help sort these issues out.
-Without utilizing these evaluation strategies, program modifications may not occur leading to the continued operation of an ineffective and inefficient program.
-As such, program evaluation is one of the pillars of innovation and ensures that agencies are delivering reliable and effective programming to maximize impact.
+Evaluation can help to see if the program or policy was implemented smoothly and examine its outcomes.
+New and innovative programs and policies will undoubtedly have challenges that they encounter and evaluation can help sort these issues out.
+Without utilizing these evaluation strategies, modifications may not occur leading to the continued operation of an ineffective and inefficient programs and policies.
+As such, evaluation is one of the pillars of innovation and ensures that agencies are delivering reliable and effective programming and policies to maximize impact.

 John Ecker is a recent graduate from the PhD program in Experimental Psychology at the University of Ottawa where he worked under the supervision of Dr. Tim Aubry.
 John's research and evaluation interests include homelessness, housing, community mental health, community integration, and issues related to the LGBTQ community.
 He is also an avid tennis player.
 You can contact John Ecker by email at email@example.com.